Keeping Big Life Events from Negatively Impacting Your Life

 Having a solid credit score and good history can provide you with more financial options for achieving your goals.
 With good credit, you can secure lower rates on personal, auto, and home loans.
 Good credit can also assist you in getting a better job, as more employers are using a credit check as part of the application process.
 Low credit scores can also make it difficult to rent a home or make other important financial decisions.

-Our UNITY® checking account options provide you with options for earning interest on deposits, free online banking, and a mobile app for remote check deposits.
+Our BankBlack Checking provides you with free online banking and a mobile app for remote check deposits.
 There is even a Second Chance Checking account available when you need to revamp your banking practices.
 Options for rebuilding your credit are also a part of OneUnited Bank’s product lineup.
 Our UNITY® Visa Secured Card is available to help improve your credit score and better manage your finances.